 How to Apply as an International Student

 The Washington Internship Institute assists international students in applying for J-1 exchange visitor visas in order to participate in our academic internship program in Washington, DC.
+The purpose of the J-1 exchange visitor program is to foster global understanding through educational and cultural exchanges.
 Please note the information on this page is for students who are not U.S. citizens and who do not attend a college or university in the U.S. If you attend a college or university in the U.S., you should complete our regular application process, regardless of your citizenship.
-If you have any questions about which application process you should complete, please contact us at (202) 833-8580 or email@example.com.
+If you have any questions about which application process you should complete, please contact us at (202) 833-8580 or firstname.lastname@example.org.

 To be eligible for the Washington Internship Institute's academic internship program and a J-1 exchange visitor visa, you must: